Black Ice Formation Risk Calculator

 4. 4

-The calculator displays six cards: Black Ice Risk, Risk Score (/100), Dew Point Spread (°C), Surface Status, Condensation Risk, and Road Treatment.
+The calculator displays six result cards—Black Ice Risk, Risk Score (/100), Dew Point Spread (°C), Surface Status, Condensation Risk, and Road Treatment—alongside the interactive Insights Card and Breakdown Bar.

 Example Calculation

-A weather enthusiast is checking conditions for a potential morning commute on a cold, damp day, with the air feeling crisp and the roads looking wet but not visibly frozen.
+A weather enthusiast is checking conditions for a potential morning commute on a cold, damp day, with the air feeling crisp and roads looking wet.

 Air Temperature (°C)